 Method 3 – Spray Bottle Painting with Bleeding Tissue Paper

-If you don’t want to deal with the messiness of paint in spray bottles, this method just uses water.
+If you don’t want to deal with the messiness of paint in spray bottles, this is a fun way to paint with spray bottles that is much less messy.
+It just uses water.

 - Bleeding tissue paper